swisstopo/swissgeol-boreholes-dataextraction/docs/README.For_Developers.md

         - `predictions/`: Mainly contains data structures and prediction matching logic.
         - `stratigraphy/`: Contains the stratigraphy extraction logic.
         - `utils/` : Utility package related to extraction.
-        - `extract.py`: Contains the main logic for data extraction
+        - `extract.py`: Contains the main logic for data extraction.
       - `runner.py`: Pipeline runner that executes the classification (single file/directory or multi-benchmark) pipeline.
       - `main.py` : The CLI entry point that parses command-line options and delegates execution to the classification pipeline runner.
     - `classification/`: The main package for the classification of layer descriptions.